tlantermarketing/tbb-hugo/site/content/post/4-clever-aeropress-accessories-you’ll-love.md

 ---
 title: 4 Clever AeroPress Accessories You’ll Love
+slug: best-aeropress-accessories
 date: 2020-11-16T02:44:02.644Z
-slug: best-aeropress-accessories
-description: >
+description: >-
-  The AeroPress is terrific on its own, and the right accessories make it even more versatile.
-Here are some must-try accessories for any AeroPress enthusiast.
-image: img/aeropress-coffee-brewing-1.jpg
----
   The AeroPress is an easy way to make great coffee anywhere.
 There are also a million different ways to use it.

   With a little practice and exploration, it’s like at least two or three coffee makers in one.

   Light-bodied brews like you’d get from a pour-over with a coarse grind?
 Check.

   Strong, almost syrupy brews like a *really long* espresso shot?
 Also check.

   Everything in the middle?
 Most definitely.

   But it’s actually possible to get even more variety out of this beautifully simple device.

   AeroPress fans worldwide are continually coming up with clever accessories.
 Some are convenient, some enable different brewing styles, and some are just plain cool.

   Out of all these, here are my favorites that every AeroPress enthusiast will appreciate.
+image: img/aeropress-coffee-brewing-1.jpg
+---
 ## Fellow Prismo For Higher-Pressure Extraction

 Fellow made a name for their high-design approach to coffee.
 Their [Stagg kettle](https://thebolderbrew.com/recommends/fellow-stagg-ekg) is almost iconic in the specialty coffee scene, and it works as great as it looks.